Introduction: Your Vacation Nails Survival Guide

 Gel Polish: The Vacation MVP

-Gel polish is my ride-or-die recommendation for 90 percent of vacations.
-It lasts 2-3 weeks, handles chlorine and saltwater like a champion, and dries instantly so you can pack your bags right after your appointment.
-The Gelish Gel Polish collection has incredible vacation-ready shades that do not fade in sun or water.
+Gel polish is the top recommendation for 90 percent of vacations according to professional manicurists.
+It lasts 2-3 weeks, handles chlorine and saltwater exceptionally well, and dries instantly allowing immediate packing after appointments.
+Quality gel polish collections offer incredible vacation-ready shades that don't fade in sun or water.

 Press-On Nails: The Quick Fix

-Here is the secret: ditch the adhesive tabs and use actual nail glue instead.
-The emergency nail glue creates a bond strong enough to survive swimming, snorkeling, and even rock climbing.
-Apply press-ons 1-2 days before your trip and avoid submerging hands in water for the first 24 hours.
+The secret according to nail professionals: use actual nail glue instead of adhesive tabs.
+Strong nail glue creates bonds capable of surviving swimming, snorkeling, and even rock climbing.
+Apply press-ons 1-2 days before trips and avoid submerging hands in water for first 24 hours.

 Hard Gel Extensions: For Long Trips